hbc/NGS_Data_Analysis_Summer2016/sessionI/lessons/04_loops_and_scripts.md

 And now we loop over all the FASTQs:

 ```
-# Loop over all FASTQ files
+# loop over all FASTQ files
 for filename in *.fq;
 ```